 new south wales coastal township

 We set off early the next morning to 'do' Narooma before crossing the New South Wales border and onto the capital of Victoria state: Melbourne.
-Having driven for eight hours along the Princes Highway from Sydney, we arrived in a freezing cold Narooma and checked into our motel (my first ever).
+Having driven for eight hours along the Princes Highway from Sydney, we arrived in a freezing cold Narooma and checked into our motel (my first experience of such).
 Arriving so late meant that Narooma was pretty much a rest stop along a bigger journey to Melbourne.
 We'd left it too late to organise a whale watching trip so satisfied ourselves with a walk along the coastline in the hope of seeing another famous Narooma inhabitant: seals.
 Grey seals sunning themselves on grey rocks are very hard to spot.
-Luckily for us, a whole hareem of seals had taken to basking in the sunshine right opposite Australia Rock, a rock formation whose hole coincidentally creates the outline of Australia.
+Luckily for us, a whole hareem of seals had taken to basking in the sunshine right opposite Australia Rock, a rock formation whose hole recreates the iconic outline of the country.
 Unfortunately for me, this was where I had accident number two.
 Wearing completely the wrong gear for scrabbling over wet rocks to get a better shot of Australia Rock I slipped and landed on my back in a rock pool - soaking everything I was wearing and very nearly claiming my non-water resistant camera and phone.
 Luckily they survived with no water ingress - but only just.
 My stint as a really poor excuse for a mermaid soon revealed another symptom after the adrenaline had subsided: very sore ribs which made it painful to move and breathe deeply.
 Whoops!
 I thanked myself that it was not any worse.
 Not for the first time on the trip, the first aid kit came into its own.
-Narooma, and me, were done.
+Narooma, and me, were well and trulydone.

 En-route to Narooma: a stop-off at Bald Hill to pick up a coffee from a burger van brings me face to face with a Crimson Rosella parrot.
 These were a common sight on my trip in south east Australia.